 The town is sheltered from the Irish Sea by Walney Island, a 22.5 km (14 mile) long island connected to the mainland by a bridge.
 Other islands which lie close to Barrow are Piel Island, whose castle protected the harbour, Sheep Island, Roa Island and Foulney Island.
 Walney Island hosts a number of beaches but as the town sits on a peninsula all 3 sides host some beaches.

 Barrow has played a vital role in global ship and submarine construction for over 125 years.
 Although it is at the end of a peninsula, Barrow is only around 20 minutes from the Lake District, and has been referred to as a "gateway to the lakes" and "where the lakes meets the sea".

-Why not check beaches nearby as we have no beaches around Barrow In Furness, 25 beaches in Cumbria, or have a look at our list of Cumbria dog friendly beaches, or even our United Kingdom Blue Flag beach list.
+Why not check beaches nearby as we have no beaches around Barrow In Furness, 25 Cumbria beaches, or have a look at our list of Cumbria dog friendly beaches, or even our United Kingdom Blue Flag beach list.

 Want some ideas on where to visit?

 Every favourite location must be visited for the first time.
 Want some ideas, why not check out the below small selection of coastal locations, including beaches, activities, things to see and do, places to stay and eat: